TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-performance.md

 	category="Gremlin (Graph)"
 />
 # Gremlin - Performance
-Most users are able to resolve their Gremlin Perfromance issue using the steps below.
+Most users are able to resolve their Gremlin Performance issue using the steps below.

 ## **Recommended Steps**